 On the drink front, single-use plastic water bottles are still a problem.
 Companies such as Flowers Bottled Water produce filtered, chlorine-free water that they sell in large five-gallon bottles, which you can buy in most petrol stations or convenience stores or have delivered directly to your home or office.
 You can further reduce your plastic pollution by installing a Koola bottle-less water cooler.
 This acts like a mini water purification plant, connecting to your building’s water supply and filtering out chlorine, lead, phosphates, and bacteria.

-For those who like to drink beer, White Tip Lager is a joint venture with the Department of Environment and the Guy Harvey Ocean Foundation, with a portion of the profits being donated to shark conservation work in Cayman’s waters.
+For those who like to drink beer, White Tip Lager is a joint venture between Caybrew and the Department of Environment and the Guy Harvey Ocean Foundation, with a portion of the profits being donated to shark conservation work in Cayman’s waters.
 Another local brewery, 19-81 Brewing Co., produces three quality craft beers, as well as other limited-edition beers in collaboration with local farmers.
 For more information on the Local and Speciality Beer.